Kunwara Baap (1942 film)

 Kunwara Baap (Bachelor Father) is a 1942 Hindi comedy film directed by Kishore Sahu.
-The film was the debut directorial venture for Sahu, who directed it for the debutant producer N. R. Acharya.
+The film was the directorial debut for Sahu, and N. R. Acharya's debut as a producer.
 Acharya had just started his production company Acharya Arts Productions.
 The story was written by Kishore Sahu who went on to write and direct films like Kali Ghata, Mayurpankh and others.
 The music direction was by Ramchandra Pal.
 The film had Kishore Sahu starring as the bachelor father with co-stars Protima Dasgupta, Anjali Devi, Nana Palsikar, Amritlal Nagar and Moni Chatterjee.

 It was one of the winners for the BFJA - Best Indian Films Award for best film for 1943.

 Prannath finds an infant abandoned in his car on his engagement day.
 The finding leads to several comedic situations in the film.
 The film was inspired by Bachelor Mother (1939), directed by Garson Kanin and starring Ginger Rogers.
 The story was reversed in Kunwara Baap, with the hero getting landed with the child.

 Plot

 Prannath (Kishore Sahu) goes to the jeweller's to buy a ring for his to-be fiancée.
 While he is in the store, an unwed mother leaves her infant in the back of Prannath's car.
-When he comes out he realises he's stuck with the baby much to his discomfiture as his betrothed refuses to believe his story.
+When he comes out he realises that he is stuck with the baby much to his discomfiture as his betrothed refuses to believe his story.
 The situation gives rise to several funny sequences till the villainous father of the child admits to being the real father and agrees to marry the mother of the abandoned child.